kachunchan-analytics/kachunchan-profile/README.md

 # 👋 Hi there, I'm Andy!
 Welcome to my profile! 💻 I'm Chan Ka Chun, and you may also call me Andy.
+I come from Hong Kong.

 I love diving into financial data with Python. 📈 I'm also skilled in Javascript and HTML, rounding out my web development toolkit. <br>
 How about LLM and prompt engineering?
 They ARE my beloved helpers!!
 AI with Python🐍🐍 is one of my hobbies!!